seema-kri/EVision-Analytics-EV-Market-Intelligence/README.md

 ### 5 — Average range of 39 miles masks a fleet in rapid transition.

 The 39.17-mile average is pulled down by the large PHEV population (20–50 mile electric range) and older BEV models still in the registration pool.
-When segmented by range tier, the High Range (>250mi) tier — dominated by Tesla Model Y, Model 3, and newer BEVs — is growing fastest.
-The average actually understates how capable the current incoming fleet is.
+The High Range (>250mi) tier — dominated by Tesla Model Y, Model 3, and newer BEVs — is growing fastest.
+Range anxiety is a legacy concern.

-> **Implication:** Range anxiety is a legacy concern.
-The incoming fleet has largely solved it.
+> **Implication:** The incoming fleet has largely solved range.
 Charging speed and availability is the next UX frontier.

 ---